A. P. Penketh

-Alfred "Alf" Peter Penketh (1865 - 18 February 1932) was a Manx rugby union player, who took part in the first 1888 British Isles tour to New Zealand and Australia.
+Alfred Peter Penketh (1865 – 18 February 1932) was a Manx rugby union player, who took part in the first 1888 British Isles tour to New Zealand and Australia.
 He played for Douglas Rugby Football Club.

 Personal history

-Penketh was born in 1865 to Richard Penketh and his birth was registered on the Isle of Man.
+Penketh was born in Fairfield, Liverpool to Captain Richard Penketh, a banker, and later lived in Port Soderick, Isle of Man.
 He married Frances Laura Jane Holmes on 1 June 1910.

 Rugby career

 Penketh was a forward, and played in 19 games of the tour, scoring a solitary try, against Canterbury in New Zealand on 9 May 1888.

 Other than the British Isles tour, he was not selected for any national side (the Isle of Man itself has never fielded a national team).
 He was the only Manxman to have been selected for the British Lions.